Access

 Authors

-Anne is head of the tax and development group at IFS and an honorary faculty member at UCL.
+Anne is the research fellow at IFS and an honorary faculty member at UCL.
 Her work focuses on tax policy in lower-income countries.

 Associate Director